Leveraging User Feedback for Enhancing Content Performance Metrics

 Analyzing Feedback: Turning Noise into Signals

 Start by treating feedback as structured data, not anecdote.
-When teams consistently tag, score, and route incoming feedback, patterns emerge quickly and decisions stop being guesses.
+When teams consistently tag, score, and direct incoming feedback, patterns emerge quickly and decisions become informed rather than guesses.
 This section shows how to build a practical tagging schema, balance automated and manual tagging, and prioritize issues so that effort maps to impact.

 Sample schema showing fields to collect when exporting feedback for analysis